 It takes time and energy to plan, write, and promote an article, and it takes time to rank on search engines.

 List posts are often effective, as well as in-depth comprehensive articles, like this one that you are reading.

 3: Social Media Content

 Whether you like it or not, social media plays a huge role in today’s society.

 Chances are, at least one of these platforms will allow you to reach your ideal students.

-The problem is, social media can quickly drain your energy and waste your time, as too many course creators try to be present everywhere.
+The problem is, that social media can quickly drain your energy and waste your time, as too many course creators try to be present everywhere.

 This isn’t what I recommend.
-I suggest choosing your platform wisely, but probably this is going to come down for most course topics to Facebook, Instagram or YouTube.
+I suggest choosing your platform wisely, but probably this is going to come down for most course topics to Facebook, Instagram, or YouTube.